WilliamLwj/PyXAB/docs/source/getting_started/instructions.rst

 (Optional) Partition
 --------------------

-The user can choose any designed partition, e.g., a binary partition would be
+The hierarchical partition is a core part of many X-armed bandit algorithms.
+It discretizes the infinite parameter space into finite number of arms in each layer hierarchically, so that finite-armed bandit algorithm designs can be utilized.

+However, the design of the partition is completely optional and unnecessary in the experiments.
+PyXAB provides many designs in the package for the users to choose from, e.g., a standard binary partition would be

 .. code-block:: python3

     from PyXAB.partition.BinaryPartition import BinaryPartition
     partition = BinaryPartition

-By default, the standard binary partition will be used for all the algorithms
+By default, the standard binary partition will be used for all the algorithms if unspecified.

 ..................................